Editorial: LIRR riders deserve better service

 Most Popular

-The railroad’s equipment, service frequency and reliability need to improve, and in some cases, be brought into the modern era.Don't miss outSign up for The PointCartoonDavies' latest cartoon: VettingCommentSubmit your letter
+The railroad’s equipment, service frequency and reliability need to improve, and in some cases, be brought into the modern era.Don't miss outSign up for The PointCartoonDavies' latest cartoon: Give me your tired, poorCommentSubmit your letter

 Too often, the trains and schedules are like something from Theodore Roosevelt’s day, with infrequent service and diesel engines chugging up with noise and fumes like Thomas the Tank Engine.